PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 ![CC0 Logo](/assets/images/2015/06/perfs/search-index-time3.png)

-On the performance side, when Memcached is enabled, 1.6.0.14 times out after 900s, and eats more than 128 MB of memory.
+On the performance side, when Memcached is enabled, 1.6.0.14 times out after 900s, and eats more than 128 MB of memory.
 When Memcached is disabled, **1.6.1.0 is 2.3x faster than 1.6.0.14, eats 1.7x less memory**, and fixes a bug with multi attributes.
 Not bad!

 **Import speed:**